God & Golem, Inc. and the Ethics of Machine Obedience

 Sources

-- IBM, "The games that helped AI evolve", context on Samuel Checkers, game-playing programs, trial-and-error learning, and later AI game milestones, reviewed June 15, 2026.
+- IBM, "The games that helped AI evolve", official IBM history page on Samuel Checkers, game-playing programs, trial-and-error learning, and the term machine learning, reviewed June 25, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.